 This brand is inexpensive and lightweight.
 It is a flip-flop that you can wear to the beach or out to dinner because they are so pretty!

 This brand is incredibly comfortable.
-These are not the exact same ones that I have because mine are no longer available.
-They are called Born Eva Gladiator Sandal and are pictured later in post.
+They are called Born Eva Gladiator Sandal.
 Honestly, I lived in them.
 I walked all day in them, did light hiking in them and walked in water with them.
-If they die, I may have a melt down.
+If they die, I may have a meltdown.
 Please Born, keep making these!!!

 Paring down toiletries is always tough for the ladies, especially when our daily beauty regimens involve enough products to fill up an entire room!
 How does one take that hydrating, purifying, de-puffing, anti-aging, anti-ugly skin care and hair regimen on the road, not to mention makeup and the brushes?
 Women’s bathrooms seriously look like a complicated science project.

 Look for combination products.
-I use a moisturizing sunblock with mild coverage, sort of like a light foundation.
+I use the IT Bye Bye Foundation moisturizing sunblock with mild coverage, sort of like a light foundation.
 Boom…3 products in one!
+This is a favorite of mine and it is cruelty-free.

 Some other hacks that I use to simplify the make up regimen is to use my everyday lipstick shade also as blush.
 I add gloss to lips to snazz it up if I’m feeling fancy.
 During the day, I sometimes just use balm with SPF.
 I take a basic waterproof mascara and one smaller sample of a more dramatic one.
-ONE neutral eyeshadow that goes with everything and just one travel sized shadow brush is all I bring.
-I have compact powder in the purse.
+ONE neutral eyeshadow that goes with everything and just one travel-sized shadow brush is all I bring.
+I have compact powder (with SPF) in my handbag.
 Done.
 What more do you really need?
 Nobody knows you when you travel.
 Nobody knows how fabulous you normally look and is thinking, “boy did she let herself go”.

 All the techie stuff is the heaviest and most valuable.
 I make sure these things are never checked.

 The grey packing cube holds all the chargers plus some of the smaller things shown.
-These all fit easily in my backpack.
+These all fit easily into my backpack.

 This is the backpack I use.
 It is designed for women and has space for a water bladder (I purchased a 2 L Camelbak).
 J’adore this backpack.